wraybowling/wb-jekyll/_posts/2023-10-22-boiling-the-ocean-how-i-sorted-over-300-main-menu-items.md

 ![richlandlibrary.com circa 2017](/assets/img/boiling-the-ocean/Screenshot 2023-10-24 at 9.13.55 PM.png)

 Hands-down the biggest card sort I have ever conducted was for the richlandlibrary.com main navigation menu.
 I conducted countless usability tests between 2015-2018 which ultimately led to a website redesign.
-The marketing department and librarians from the 12 (at the time) locations, all had vested interest in having their own sections featured either in the main menu or on the front page.
-To not have their section featured in the main menu was considered an insult.
-So this was a very touchy subject internally and had to involve a lot of people.
-Since the user base of richlandlibrary.com was at the time was also in the tens of thousands a day and in the top 1 million most viewed websites on the web, we figured that a non-zero amount of usability research was necessary.
+The marketing department and librarians from the 12 (at the time) locations, all had vested interests in their own sections featured either in the main menu or on the front page.
+As such this was a very touchy subject internally, requiring feedback and involvement from a lot of people.
+Since the user base of richlandlibrary.com was at the time in the tens of thousands a day and in the top 1 million most viewed websites on the web, we figured that a non-zero amount of usability research with customers was necessary.

 ## The 30 card sort

-I started out with a 30 card sort using optimal workshop.com because it was the easiest tool to reach for that was free.
-We ran the test on.
-I think 10 users mixed between staff and random customers I would pull off to the side for 15 minutes or so.
-This is not an extremely high sample which – foreshadowing – didn’t seem like that much of a problem for an early test.
+I started out with a 30 card sort using optimalworkshop.com because it was free, feature rich, and I tested as the easiest tool to use for staff after a few tries.
+The sample size was small, mixed between staff and random customers I would pull off to the side for 15 minutes or so.
+I recommend small mixed samples to anyone starting from zero usability testing data as it's a good way to show colleagues and stakeholders how their ideal solutions match up with their end users mental models.
-Photograph.
-The 30 cards in the sort were pulled mainly from the existing top level menu items they were named identically to the original titles and of course, when you do this, it introduces a lot of bias.

 ## Selecting The Cards